|Short for "Internet Service Provider" - any company that provides internet to a user or agency.|

 - Reflection – Radio waves bounce off stationary or solid objects, sending signals in a new direction.

 - Diffraction – The tendency for radio waves to bend towards large objects as they pass over/around them objects.

-The availability and access to satellite communications has been steadily growing for the past few decades, and while the number of providers and widescale availability of land based or localized internet and voice providers has dramatically increased in the past decades, humanitarian agencies are still heavily reliant on satellite communications in a variety of contexts.
+The availability and access to satellite communications has been steadily growing for the past few decades, and while the number of providers and wide scale availability of land based or localised internet and voice providers has dramatically increased in the past decades, humanitarian agencies are still heavily reliant on satellite communications in a variety of contexts.